wiedenhoeft/HaMMLET/doc/hammlet-manpage.md

 -O *TYPE* ... | -output-data  *TYPE* ...
 :	Specify a list of data types to be output in addition to the marginals.
 This only applies to recorded iterations as specified using **-i**.
 It may contain any of the following:

-	S | sequences
-	:	Output each state sequence individually, one per line, separated by whitespace, using run-length encoding of the form *LENGTH*:*STATE*.

-	P | parameters
-	:	Output the emission parameters for each state in increasing order of state number, separated by tabs.

 	B | blocks
 	:	Output the block structure (sizes of all blocks) created by dynamic compression, separated by whitespace.

 	C | compression
 	:	Output the compression ratio for each iteration.

+	D | mapping
+	:	Lines represent states in ascending order.
+Columns represent data dimensions.
+Entries represent the index of emission distributions for each state and data dimension.

 	G | segments
 	:	Output the number of segments in each iteration, as well as the number of values used to store the compressed marginals (for diagntic purposes).

+	P | parameters
+	:	Output the emission parameters for each state in increasing order of state number, separated by tabs.

+	S | sequences
+	:	Output each state sequence individually, one per line, separated by whitespace, using run-length encoding of the form *LENGTH*:*STATE*.

 <!-- 	The output for each *TYPE* is written to *PREFIX*_*TYPE*.csv (see **-o**), using the long version of *TYPE*.
 If **-O** is specified with an empty list, an exception is thrown. -->